 As counsel, Ted is a trusted advisor with particular expertise in matters involving allegations of fraud, shareholder disputes, customs contraventions, professional discipline, internal corporate investigations, electronic evidence, and digital privacy.
 Clients come to Ted for his ability to help them out of difficult or sensitive situations.
 He is known for his strategic approach to litigation, sound judgment, and ability to think creatively in a crisis.

-In addition to his prosecution work, Ted defends regulated professionals in discipline proceedings.
+In addition to his prosecution and inquest work, Ted defends regulated professionals in discipline proceedings.
 He has acted for lawyers, doctors, and even judges and justices of the peace.
 Ted has experience appearing before the Law Society of Ontario Tribunal, the College of Physicians and Surgeons of Ontario, the Canadian Judicial Council and the Justices of the Peace Review Council.
 He is regularly retained to act as independent legal counsel for administrative tribunal adjudicators.

 Ted holds law degrees from the University of Toronto, the London School of Economics and the University of London.
 He is a co-author of Digital Privacy: Criminal, Civil and Regulatory Litigation (LexisNexis, 2018) and has published articles in many international publications including the Law and Financial Markets Review (UK), the Canadian Journal of Administrative Law and Practice and ACAMS Today.
 He has been a presenter for The Advocates’ Society, the Law Society of Ontario, the Canadian Bar Association, the Ontario Crown Attorneys Association and The Canadian Institute.
 Ted serves as faculty for Osgoode Professional Development and is an instructor for the Intensive Trial Advocacy Workshop (ITAW).